JCash/PastelRiders/README.md

+# About

-* This repository was a part of the the game jam A Game By Its Cover, and there exists a [dev blog](https://forum.defold.com/t/a-game-by-its-cover-pastel-riders/2458) about it.
+This repository was a part of the the game jam A Game By Its Cover, and there exists a [dev blog](https://forum.defold.com/t/a-game-by-its-cover-pastel-riders/2458) about it.

 Even though this entry was never finished in time for the jam, I continued to develop it since I still had a few ideas I wanted to try out, and eventually it will become a finished game.

-* Play
+# How to play

-Control the blue car with WASD
+Control the blue car with WASD keys

+## DEBUG KEYS:

+* 0 - Toggle zoom
+* 1 - Togle video recording
+* Space - Toggle pause

-* Structure
+# Code Structure

 Here is roughly what the scripts do (subject to change)